Once Upon a Time in Hollywood (novel)

-Tarantino wrote another scene in the novel that he also had in the screenplay of the film and shot but did not include because of pacing and timing concerns.
-It is the final part of the novel and involves a phone call between Rick Dalton and Trudi Frazer played by Leonardo DiCaprio and Julia Butters in the film, on the evening after their day shooting Lancer together.
+The final part of the novel involves a phone call between Rick Dalton and Trudi Frazer on the evening after their day shooting Lancer together.
 They do a line reading and reminisce about the day and Trudi reminds Dalton how lucky they are to do what they do, making him genuinely realize "for the first time in ten years... how fortunate he is and was."
-Tarantino said, "that was my favorite scene in the script.
-I think it was probably Leo's favorite scene that he shot.
-We were in tears...
-Julia and I were in tears every time we finished every take."
+The scene was cut from the film for reasons of pacing and timing.